Navid200/xDrip/docs/Treatments.md

 ---
-title: "Logging Treatments in xDrip"
+title: "xDrip Treatments"
-description: "Learn how to log insulin, carbs, and BG meter readings in xDrip using manual entry, voice input, or Bluetooth integration."
+description: "Learn how to log, edit, and manage treatments in xDrip, including insulin, carbs, and notes.
+Includes documentation and help for safe diabetes management."
 ---

 # Treatments